Thijs De Ridder

-Thijs De Ridder (born January 31 2003) is a 6-8, 231-pound power forward who played formerly for Surne Bilbao Basket in Spain's Liga Endesa and currently plays for the Virginia Cavaliers.
+Thijs De Ridder (/tɛs/ TESS; born 31 January 2003) is a Belgian college basketball player for the Virginia Cavaliers of the Atlantic Coast Conference (ACC).
+He played formerly for Surne Bilbao Basket in Spain's Liga Endesa.
 In 2023, he won two awards at the BNXT Awards: Rising Star and Sixth Man.
 His brother Niels De Ridder also plays basketball professionally.